Skip to content

 show(qprog)

-Indeed, see that you receive the \((-)\) phase only for the zero state, as expected.
+Indeed, we receive the minus \((-)\) phase only for the zero state, as expected.
 The result shows bit strings of five bits rather than just four.
 This includes the target qubit measurement that always results in 0.

 To see how this phase kickback is actually implemented in practice see the Deutsch-Josza example and Simon's example.